trilbymedia/grav-plugin-tntsearch/README.md

 The TNTSearch plugin generally uses the rendered content to index with.
 However, there are situations where your page is actually a modular page, or built from other pages where there is no actual content on the page, or the content is not representative of the page as a whole.
 To combat this situation you can provide custom templates in your theme that TNTSearch can use to render the content before indexing.

-For example, say we have a homepage that is built from a few modular subpages with a little content below it, it's called `home.md`, so uses a `home.html.twig` file in your theme's `templates/` folder.
+For example, say we have a homepage that is built from a few modular sub-pages with a little content below it, it's called `home.md`, so uses a `home.html.twig` file in your theme's `templates/` folder.
 You can create a simplified version of this template and save it as `templates/tntsearch/home.html.twig`.
 For this example this template looks like this:

 ```
 {% for module in page.collection() %}